vilmosioo/WP-Social-Tumblelog/README.md

 # WP Social Tumblelog

-Just another WordPress plugin.

-## Description

-TODO Long description
+A WordPress plugin that allows users to automatically generate a tumblelog from their various social networks.

 ### Contribute!

 If you have suggestions for a new add-on, feel free to email me at TODO.
-Alternatively, you can fork the plugin from [Gihub]()
+Alternatively, you can fork the plugin from [Gihub](http://github.com/vilmosioo)

-Or follow updates on [Twitter]()!
+Or follow updates on [Twitter](http://twitter.com/vilmosioo)!

 ### Installation